zsemersky/Semerskyetal_2026/README.md

 - R packages in scripts/`install_packages.R`
 - Internet connection required for `refine_metal_pdb.R`(UniProt API queries)

+#### Hardware Requirements
+- No non-standard hardware required.
+At least 8 GB of RAM recommended.

 ## Installation guide
 Download this repository as a zip file.
 On Mac, open